arsendovlatyan/gevorg.github.com/_posts/2006-04-01-eif-sourcio-training.md

 layout: post
 ---
 Participated in training courses([MySQL], [Java], [JavaScript], [CSS], [HTML]) from [EIF] and [Sourcio].
-During that time developed many versions of web operating system.
+During that time developed few versions of web operating system.

 ## The first version of WebOS